cakemail/Wordpress-Subscription-Plugin/README.md

 * An editing program (Sublime 2, TextEdit or Notepad)
 * The .zip folder for the Newsletter Widget
 * Your logo as a 90 px x 90 px png file named “logo.png”
-* A CSS style sheet for the following items:
+* A CSS color code for the following items:
 	- background-color
 	- font colors for your clients’ user name
 	- font color for your clients’ company name